 The whole process usually takes six to eight weeks, but Age Partnership will do what they can to enable the money to be released sooner.

-We’ve chosen to work with Age Partnership because they are independent, compare the whole of the equity release market and offer preferential terms to customers.
+We’ve chosen to work with Age Partnership because they compare a range of leading equity release providers and offer preferential terms to their customers.
 Call 0800 368 8466 now to speak to a specialist.

 Alternatively, see how equity release providers compare or find out how much equity you could release from your home, using our easy-to-use calculator.
 It’s free and there’s no obligation to go further.

-You should always seek professional advice.
-Before you reach a decision, make sure you completely understand the implications of a lifetime mortgage, consider any potential alternatives, and discuss everything with your family.
+Always seek professional, financial advice and before you reach a decision, make sure you fully understand the implications of a lifetime mortgage, consider potential alternatives and discuss everything with your family.

 Try the calculator